The Order (2024 film): Release

 Cast and crew of the movie "The Order" at the 81st Venice International Film Festival, 2024.

 The Order had its world premiere at the 81st Venice International Film Festival on August 31, 2024, where it competed for the Golden Lion.

-In May 2024, Vertical acquired U.S. distribution rights to the film, and released it on December 6, 2024 in a limited theatrical release in 600-700 theaters.
+In May 2024, Vertical acquired U.S. distribution rights to the film, and released it on December 6, 2024, in a limited theatrical release in 600–700 theaters.

 Distributors were nervous about streaming the film in the US because of the political context, in the lead-up to the 2024 US elections.
 Amazon Prime Video acquired the rights to stream in multiple international territories excluding the United States, and it premiered on Amazon in the UK on December 27, 2024.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 75 out of 100, based on 37 critics, indicating "generally favorable" reviews.

 Tim Grierson of Screen International wrote that the film was "always skillfully choreographed but never showy".
 Stephanie Bunbury of Deadline Hollywood characterized the film as a "sweeping slice of political Americana".
 Jordan Mintzer of The Hollywood Reporter described the film as "a gripping true story of American violence".

-Film was nominated for Cinema for Peace Dove for The Most Valuable Film of The Year in 2025.